linguini1/gol-16/spec/instructions.md

 - `MUL rd, r, r/imm7`
 - `DIV rd, r, r/imm7`

 Signifier 'd' can be 'L' for left or 'R' for right.
-Only an immediate of 5 bits is required because the maximum shift amount is 16 bits.
+Only an immediate of 4 bits is required because the maximum shift amount is 16 bits.
 Signifier 'r' can be 0 for no rotate (just a logical shift), or 1 for rotate.
-This is abstracted to the assembly language by using a different keyword, LRd (Logical rotate {direction}).
+This is abstracted to the assembly language by using a different keyword, ROd (rotate {direction}).

-- `LSd rd, r, imm5`
+- `LSd rd, r, imm4`
-- `LRd, rd, r, imm5` (special case of LSD where bits are rotated, use the additional 'r' signifier)
+- `ROd, rd, r, imm4` (special case of LSD where bits are rotated, use the additional 'r' signifier)

 ## Logical